secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

                 * all other beneficiaries

             * TODO: not sure if these need to be expanded/ more general.

-TODO: Decide if it makes sense to use secret parts as the fulfillment condition as well (specified secret parts have not been submitted?)
+            * TODO: Decide if it makes sense to use secret parts as the fulfillment condition as well (specified secret parts have not been submitted?)

-NOTE: the default is to add a time lock condition of 6 months without a check in (from the same beneficiary), for each beneficiary.
+        * **NOTE**: the default is to add a time lock condition of 6 months without a check in (from the same beneficiary), for each beneficiary.

-5. [SUPER WIP] Define access control rules
+#### 5. [WIP] Define access control rules

 Access control rules are specified in the following format:

-Simple:
+_Simple:_

-When [this beneficiary group] submits secret parts for combination and they are successfully combined, then [this beneficiary group] will have access to retrieve the secret.
+> When `[beneficiary group]` submits secret parts for combination and they are successfully combined, then `[beneficiary group]` will have access to retrieve the secret.

-Advanced:
+_Advanced:_

-When [this set of secret parts] are submitted for combination and successfully combined, then [this beneficiary group] will have access to retrieve the secret.
+> When `[set of secret parts]` are submitted for combination and successfully combined, then `[beneficiary group]` will have access to retrieve the secret.

-NOTE: Each advanced rule must specify only *k* unique secret parts.
+**NOTE**: Each advanced rule must specify only *k* unique secret parts.
 There can only be one rule with a given beneficiary group or set of secret parts.

 Both beneficiaries and secret parts may be labeled with key-value pairs, to make them easier to separate into groups.
 One (possibly) useful example of a custom label is "num_parts", which would be set to the number of parts a beneficiary controls.
 TODO: decide whether you want to add this label automatically